-CR-25 - Homeless and Other Special Needs 91.220(d, e); 91.320(d, e); 91.520(c) Evaluate the jurisdiction's progress in meeting its specific objectives for reducing and ending homelessness through:
+CR-25 - Homeless and Other Special Needs 91.220(d, e); 91.320(d, e); 91.520(c)

+Evaluate the Jurisdiction's progress in meeting its specific objectives for reducing and ending homelessness through:

 The City of Anniston works closely and frequently with the Homeless Coalition of Northeast Alabama (HCNEA) and many of the Continuum of Care's members to address service needs and enhance coordination among local service providers to address homelessness and the priority needs of homeless individuals and families, including homeless subpopulations.
 The Homeless Coalition of Northeast Alabama (HCNEA) and area service providers work collaboratively in the community to provide comprehensive mainstream services for residents of the City of Anniston and other areas.
-This partnership includes collaborative efforts of a variety of community groups, government agencies and a coalition of several homeless service providers.
+This partnership includes collaborative efforts of a variety of community groups, government agencies, and a coalition of several homeless service providers.

-These organizations provide many services to their clientele, including but not limited to counseling, case management, life skills training, financial literacy classes, and victim advocacy, all of which help residents to develop the skills and knowledge to transitifon into permanent supportive housing or independent living and to maintain steady employment.
+These organizations provide many services to their clientele, including but not limited to counseling, case management, life skills training, financial literacy classes, and victim advocacy, all of which help residents to develop the skills and knowledge to transition into permanent supportive housing or independent living and to maintain steady employment.
 The ultimate goal of providing supportive services is self-sufficiency.

-In January 2020, the City of Anniston conducted a Point-In-Time Survey count of the city's homeless population.
-The count identified 120 homeless persons in total, 27 of whom were sheltered and 92 were unsheltered.
+In January 2020, the City of Anniston conducted a Point-In-Time Survey count of the City's homeless population.
+The count identified 120 homeless persons in total, 27 of whom were sheltered, and 92 were unsheltered.
 The following characteristics were found in the homeless population:

-- Chronically Homeless: 39 persons; representing 33% of the homeless population - Homeless Unaccompanied Youth (Under 25) 19 individuals or about 15.8% percent of the homeless population. - A total of 2 Homeless Unaccompanied Children (Under 18), which represents 1.6% of the total homeless population. - Unaccompanied Young Adults (18-24) was 13 or 11% of the homeless population - Homeless Veterans was 0, representing 0% of the homeless population.
+- Chronically Homeless: 39 persons; representing 33% of the homeless population - Homeless Unaccompanied Youth (Under 25) 19 individuals or about 15.8% percent of the homeless population. - A total of 2 Homeless Unaccompanied Children (Under 18) represents 1.6% of the total homeless population. - Unaccompanied Young Adults (18-24) was 13 or 11% of the homeless population - Homeless Veterans was 0, representing 0% of the homeless population.

-Reaching out to homeless persons (especially unsheltered persons) and assessing their individual needs

-Developing housing for homeless individuals is one of the most challenging aspects of affordable housing.
-Chronically homeless individuals need physical and mental health services in addition to housing which makes it extremely difficult for local providers to house homeless persons with the assurance that they will receive needed services in a timely and sufficient manner.
-In 2019, the City of Anniston utilized CDBG funding to provide assistance to nonprofits providing emergency rental assistance and transitional housing to homeless or at-risk of homelessness households.
+Reaching out to homeless persons (especially unsheltered persons) and assessing their individual needs with the assurance that they will receive needed services in a timely and sufficient manner.
+In 2019, the City of Anniston utilized CDBG funding to assist nonprofits in providing emergency rental assistance and transitional housing to homeless or at-risk homelessness households.